wlbr/cl-marshal/README.md

 going to send the objects through a network, you may want to change that to a shorter set of verbs.
-Well, I think there are betters way to speed that up, e.g. by adding a nginx proxy with automaic gzip compression in front of your webserver.
+Well, I think there are betters way to speed that up, e.g. by adding a nginx proxy with automaic gzip compression in front of your lisp webserver.
 Anyway, you will find an alternative, shorter implementation of `coding-idiom`, it is fairly straight-forward.